sidharth980/django-eventmanager-auth/README.md

-# Event Management Site using Django
+# Event Management using Django